cfluke/allskyVR/docs/source/welcome.rst

 *Immersive virtual reality experiences for all-sky astronomical data.*

-To see an example in action:
+To see an example in action using a Google Cardboard viewer:

 * Using a WebGL compatible browswer, navigate to https://astronomy.swin.edu.au/~cfluke/vr/webundle/ on your smartphone
 * Tap the Google Cardboard icon in the lower right of the screen
 * Place your smartphone into a Google Cardboard viewer
-* Navigation: turn your head to see the celestial sphere around you.
+* **Navigation**: turn your head to see the celestial sphere around you.
-* Menu: turn your head to look for the Menu icon.
+* **Menu**: turn your head to look for the Menu icon.
 Line up the green circular target, and hold your gaze steady.
 The menu will expand.
-* Selection: to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.
+* **Selection**: to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.

 Quickstart